 Job Duties of a UX Designer

-Planning and performing user research and competitor analysis
+Planning and performing user research and competitor analysis.

-Conducting user surveys and interviews for interpreting data and qualitative feedback
+Conducting user surveys and interviews for interpreting data and qualitative feedback.

-Creating prototypes and wireframes based on customer requirements
+Creating prototypes and wireframes based on customer requirements.

-Upgrading user experience by generating coherent navigation via different digital programs and interfaces in the organization
+Upgrading user experience by generating coherent navigation via different digital programs and interfaces in the organization.

 UX Designer Median Salaries

-Freshers or candidates with less than a year of experience get paid $62,558.
+New candidates with less than a year of experience get paid $62,558.

-Aspirants with experience between 1-4 years earn approximately $71,258.
+People with UX experience between one to four years earn approximately $71,258.

-Mid level Senior UX Designers with 5-9 years experience earn $83,519.
+Mid-level to Senior UX Designers with five to nine years experience earn $83,519.

-Senior UX designers with 10-19 years of career span obtain a salary of $94,893.
+Senior UX designers with 10-19 years of experience have a salary of $94,893.